Waiwera River (Auckland): Description

 The river begins in rural Rodney, flowing east.
-After flowing past Meales Hill, the river widens to a tidal estuary, flowing into the Hauraki Gulf between the Wenderholm Regional Park and the town of Waiwera.
+After passing Meales Hill, the river widens to a tidal estuary, flowing into the Hauraki Gulf between the Wenderholm Regional Park and the town of Waiwera.
 The mouth of the river is the tidal Waiwera Estuary, which is dominated by mangroves.

-Mahurangi Island is found in the Hauraki Gulf at the mouth of the river.
+Mahurangi Island lies in the Hauraki Gulf at the river's mouth.

 History

 The river is within the rohe of both Ngāti Manuhiri, who descend from Te Kawerau, and Ngāti Rongo, a hapū of Ngāti Whātua who came to the area from Hokianga.
-It was traditionally known as Awa Waiwerawera, and was used as a way to access the inland ara (walking tracks) by waka.
-The wider area was traditionally known as Mahurangi, named after the Mahurangi Island.
+It was traditionally known as Awa Waiwerawera, and was used to access the inland ara (walking tracks) by waka.
+The wider area was traditionally known as Mahurangi, named after Mahurangi Island.

-The river is the location where a battle between Ngāti Manuhiri and Ngāti Manaia (Ngāpuhi) occurred, and later the place where Tukituki of Ngāti Manuhiri and Rangihokaia, a rangatira of Ngāti Manaia, were wed in a peace-making agreement.
+The river is the site of a battle between Ngāti Manuhiri and Ngāti Manaia (Ngāpuhi), and later the site of a peacemaking marriage between Tukituki of Ngāti Manuhiri and Rangihokaia, a rangatira of Ngāti Manaia.

 An area of the southern shores was purchased by Scottish entrepreneur Robert Graham from Ngāti Rongo in 1844, where he established the Waiwera Hot Pools.
 The hot pools became a popular tourist destination in the 1870s, and people would be ferried to the resort along the river by John Sullivan, an early pioneer in the area.

 The Waiwera Wastewater Treatment Plant was established in 1974 along the Waiwera River, receiving waste water from the township of Waiwera and releasing treated water into the river.